akikoo/frontend-dev-bookmarks/README.md

 * How to use npm as a build tool: http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/
 * Using npm as a task runner: http://paulcpederson.com/articles/npm-run/
+* Using npm as a build system for your next project: https://drublic.de/blog/npm-builds/

 ### Documentation